vijaytembugade/vijaytembugade/README.md

 Software Engineer
 -----------------
 Software Engineering is an Art.
+As every Artist require to practise its craft and work towards it to make things perfect , a same thing is applied to the Software Engineering.
+I I believe in building , solutioning and working in team to make product better and enhance the user experince and satisfaction in every posible way.

 * 🌍  I'm based in Pune, Maharashtra
 * ✉️  You can contact me at [vijaytembugade21@gmail.com](mailto:vijaytembugade21@gmail.com)